Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Exchange Symmetry and Generalized Graph States

-This result shows that the recursive $GR$-based construction yields the unique fully antisymmetric state on $n$ qudits (for odd $n$), anticipating its interpretation as the graph state associated with a complete directed graph.
+This shows that $|A_n\rangle$ is fully antisymmetric.
+This result shows that the recursive $GR$-based construction yields the unique fully antisymmetric state on $n$ qudits, anticipating its interpretation as the graph state associated with a complete directed graph.